Skip to main content

 Duration: Three months minimum

 This program is open to Middlesex County residents between the ages of 16 and 24 and offers free training for youth not enrolled in another youth or educational training program.
-The goal of this program is to provide a pathway to full-time employment, with paid training provided and a guaranteed three-month internship.
+The goal of this program is to provide a pathway to full-time employment, with students being partnered with over 20 professional organizations that provide job training.
+Students must meet one of the following criteria to take part: in foster care, experiencing homelessness, have a disability, pregnant or parenting, low-income, or subject to the juvenile justice system.

 7. Newark Museum of Art Explorers Teen Program